TerranceN/asdf2/Readme.md

 TODO:
 -----

+- Clean up the code.
+It's kind of a mess right now.
+Manageable, but a mess.

 - Add support for other shells (~~zsh~~ and fish at least)

 - Add support for bash movement hotkeys (like `^W` deleting a word)